Star Trek: Starfleet Academy: Main

 A Klingon cadet and aspiring medical officer.
 Diané reached out to Michael Dorn and Doug Jones, who respectively portrayed Worf and Saru in previous Star Trek media, about performing with the prosthetics needed to portray a Star Trek alien.
 His Klingon prosthetics initially took five hours to apply each day, but this was reduced to two hours by the end of the first season.
+Kraag is noted as Star Treks first depiction of an openly gay Klingon.